russellsimpkins/rust-framework/README.md

 Background
 ------
-I was motivated to come up with something that was simple yet powerful.
-I also wanted to keep the dependencies to a bare minimum, be flexible for developers and work within the limits/features of PHP.
+I inherited a lot of PHP that was cumbersome to maintain because it was overly complicated to the point of obfuscation.
+You had to spend hours in research before you could be productive.
+That motivated me to come up with something that was simple and easy to use.
+I also wanted to keep the dependencies to a bare minimum and be flexible for developers.
 I also wanted something that made it easy to determine entry points.

-Inversion of Control to rescue.
+This framework makes it easy and fun to write PHP.
+Input validation has proven to be a huge benefit.
+The defensive variable checking disappears and you can focus on the logic.
+I'm very satisfied with this project.

 My friends at worked named this the Rust framework and that is why it's src/Rust and not src/Rest.